Tuesday, June 30, 2020

 Let's begin with the story of Samson's birth...

-Samson's mission was spelled out even before he was conceived.
-Judges 13:5 says that Samson was born to deliver Israel from the oppression of the Philistines.
-He was a special child, set apart a Nazarite who was forbidden from taking strong drink or shaving his hair (Judges 13:4-5).
+The young Nazarite was miraculously born to a Danite man called Manoah, whose wife was until her conception of Samson, barren (Judges 13).
+Samson, like Isaac, was a miracle child.
+Samson's mission was spelled out by God before he was conceived.
+Judges 13:5 attests that Samson was born to deliver Israel from the oppression of the Philistines.
+He was a special child, set apart as a Nazarite who was forbidden from taking strong drink or shaving his hair (Judges 13:4-5).
 It is instructive that the mother was forbidden from taking strong drink during her pregnancy.

 SAMSON'S EXCESSES